NeuromatchAcademy/precourse/prereqs/ClimateScience.md

 ### Algebra
-If you need a refresher on basic, pre-calculus algebra check this [Algebra course](https://www.khanacademy.org/math/algebra) from Khan Academy.
+If you need a refresher on basic, pre-calculus algebra check the videos in this [Algebra course](https://www.khanacademy.org/math/algebra) from Khan Academy.
 You will particularly need to know your way around [functions](https://www.khanacademy.org/math/algebra/x2f8bb11595b61c86:functions) (unit 8 of the course) and their representations, including graphics, because they are the way to express relationships between variables and they are the basic elements you work with in Calculus.

 ### Linear algebra
 You will need a good grasp of the basics of linear algebra to follow along, as linear algebra is crucial for almost anything quantitative involving more than one number at a time.
 It will also help you visualize and understand the way data are organized and manipulated, particularly in computational environments.
 You need to have a basic understanding of vectors and matrices, and how to perform operations with them.
-We recommend working through these units about [vectors](https://www.khanacademy.org/math/precalculus/x9e81a4f98389efdf:vectors) and [matrices](https://www.khanacademy.org/math/precalculus/x9e81a4f98389efdf:matrices) from Khan Academy.
+We recommend watching the videos in these units about [vectors](https://www.khanacademy.org/math/precalculus/x9e81a4f98389efdf:vectors) and [matrices](https://www.khanacademy.org/math/precalculus/x9e81a4f98389efdf:matrices) from Khan Academy.
 That should be enough to prepare you for CMA.

 > Extra material.
 >